Case study

 - • building clean interfaces for the front end and AI layer

-The AI logic itself was handled by the CTO; everything else on the back end was owned by the back-end contractor.
+The AI logic itself was handled by the CTO; everything else on the back end was owned by the back-end contractor, including the coordination layer the rest of the product depended on.

 Constraints and edge cases